Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"closedChain=CoreXY:Kn[:0:1]"**
 Defines part of the actuators as connected by a closed kinematics chain.
 * CoreXY is the CoreXY kinematics where two steppers are connected by the formula X=1/2(dA + dB) Y=1/2(dA-dB) for forward kinematics and AB are the motors.
-* the second parameter is the name which is used by CoreKinematics to define the CoreXY type: 1 = CoreXY, 2 = CoreXZ, 5 = CoreXYU, 8 = CoreXYUV
+* the second parameter is the K parameter used by Cartesian kinematics to define the CoreXY type: K1 = CoreXY, K2 = CoreXZ, K5 = CoreXYU, K8 = CoreXYUV
 * the two (or more, depending on subtype) numbers are the drive numbers, often steppers X and Y (not be be confused with the XY coordinates).
-If the number are not set, the default is :0:1, as XY are the letters most often used.
-Drive 2 is Z then, also the default.
+If the numbers are not set and type is K1, the default is :0:1
 * tbd: define, store and apply the matrix like Cartesian kinematics does

 **B"closedChain=FiveBarParallelScara[0:1]"**